top of page

 September 13 - Niños Heroes Day.

-September is commonly called "El mes patrio. " The main reason is that September 16 is Mexico's independence day, but September is full of national days and patriotic celebrations.
+September is commonly called "El mes patrio. " The main reason is that September 16 is Mexico's Independence Day, but September is full of national days and patriotic celebrations.

 Starting on September 13, commonly known as "El día de los niños héroes," honoring six young Mexican cadets who gave their lives defending the Chapultepec castle in Mexico City during the Mexican-American war in1847.
 This is not a public holiday day remembered in the Mexican military and educational institutions.